9 a.m.–4 p.m.

 Aftercare is available as an add-on for late pickups until 6 p.m.

 Dive into art this summer at the High!
-Young artists will explore the Museum’s galleries, create original artworks, and showcase their masterpieces in a special exhibition each week.
+Young artists will explore the Museum’s galleries and create original artworks.
 Campers will learn about the Museum’s collection and special exhibitions while honing their skills in drawing, painting, and design.

 Professional teaching artists will inspire your child to look closely, experiment with materials, and try new techniques.
 Our weeklong camps are designed to serve rising first through eighth graders.

 Please Note: Registration for the High’s 2022 Summer Art Camp opens on February 8 for Members and February 15 for the general public.

 To sign up for a membership and receive 25% off Art Camp registration, please visit our Membership page.